julez-dev/chatuino/doc/SETTINGS.md

 | RawMessage | Any | The complete internal message struct |
 | MessageType | Any | Type of message (PrivateMessage, SubMessage, SubGiftMessage) |

-The data is inserted on the accept suggestion keybind (default tab) press so the text can be viewed before sending the message.
+The data is inserted when you accept the suggestion (default: Tab), allowing you to review the text before sending.

-You can use the templating feature at any time when composing a message, the data will be inserted once the accept suggestion keybind is pressed.
+You can use templating at any time when composing a message.
+The data is inserted when you accept the suggestion.

-> **Note**: Templates are never rendered on enter pressed.
-Be sure to review your input before pressing send.
+> **Note**: Templates are never rendered when you press Enter.
+Always review your input before sending.

-## A word about Chatuinos emote support
+## Emote Support

-### Text emotes
+### Text Emotes

-When the graphic_emotes setting is disabled, Chatuino will display emotes as colored text.
-The color of the emote depends on the emote provider.
+When `graphic_emotes` is disabled, Chatuino displays emotes as colored text.
+The color depends on the emote provider:

 | Color | Provider |
 | ----- | -------- |